flawnson/flawnson.github.io/docs/_drafts/2020-10-22-programming-resources.md

 ### Marketing

+- The number of things I have to reluctantly provide my email for is annoying; use [TempMail](https://temp-mail.org/en/) for a quick throwaway email!
+It even works as a "corporate email" ;)
 - Whenever you need to screenshot your code use [ray.so](ray.so) or [carbon.now.sh](carbon.now.sh).
 - Make Tweets and other posts look elegant with [poet.so](poet.so).